-The Authority is governed by an 11-member Board of Directors that includes the Governor of Illinois and the Secretary of the Illinois Department of Transportation, ex officio.
-Nine directors are appointed by the Governor, with the advice and consent of the Illinois Senate, from the State at large with a goal of maximizing representation from the areas served by the Tollway System.
-These nine directors are appointed for a term of four years, or in the case of an appointment to fill a vacancy, the unexpired term.
+The Authority is governed by an 11-member Board of Directors that includes the Governor of Illinois, ex officio, and the Secretary of the Illinois Department of Transportation, ex officio.
+Nine directors are appointed by the Governor, with the advice and consent of the Illinois Senate.
+Pursuant to Illinois Public Act 100-1180, signed into law by Illinois Governor Pritzker on February 28, 2019, the directors listed below were appointed for the respective terms listed below.
+Subsequent appointments will be appointed for four-year terms or, in the case of an appointment to fill a vacancy, the unexpired term.
 No more than five directors may be from the same political party.
 Of the directors appointed by the Governor, one is appointed by the Governor as Chairman of the Authority.